Choo Choo Hot Fish

-Choo Choo Hot Fish is an album by the American rockabilly band Stray Cats, released in 1992.
+Choo Choo Hot Fish is the seventh studio album by the American rockabilly band Stray Cats, released in 1992.
 The first single was "Elvis on Velvet".
 The band supported the album with a North American tour.

 The album was named for a soul food fish restaurant, since demolished, at Market and Main streets in Chattanooga, Tennessee, near what is now the Chattanooga Choo-Choo Hotel.

 Production

 The album was produced by Dave Edmunds.
 The band had started an album with Nile Rodgers, but returned to Edmunds to capture their usual sound.
 Stray Cats used electronic drums and bass on some tracks.

 "Jade Idol" is an instrumental.
 "Can't Go Back to Memphis" was written by Randy Bachman.
 "Sleepwalk" is a cover of the Santo & Johnny song.

 Critical reception

 The Calgary Herald wrote that "it's hard to figure out what exactly is being revived ...
 Are they trying to remind us of the traditional days of rock 'n' roll or just their own 14 1/2 minutes of fame?"
 The Vancouver Sun opined that "the band flies through tunes at hopped-up rockabilly speed with passion and style."

 The Chicago Tribune concluded that Stray Cats' "trademark rockabilly is less derivative and static, and to it they add some eerie 'Blue Velvet'-styled rock ballads, a smart dash of swing and a touch of lively country rock."
 Guitar Player determined that the guitars "spit and howl with unabated intensity."